Vinyl and A Plea for Proper Lossless Audio

 Live for one week with a small selection of full-resolution versions of albums that have been carefully produced.
 Listen to them repeatedly, absorb them in detail.
 After this week is done, convert them down to the CD standard of 16_44.1 and spend another day of listening to these versions.

 There is no excuse left for heavily shrunken audio files unless you want to carry a whole archive worth of albums on your cellphone while you’re out for a long, long run.
-When traveling, a 1TB external drive is capable of holding the same content as lossless files: even at a resolution of 24_96, you’d have 50 days’ worth of music playing around the clock without repetition.
+When traveling, a 1TB portable drive is capable of holding the same content as lossless files: even at a resolution of 24_96, you’d have 50 days’ worth of music playing around the clock without repetition.
 The only other raison d’être for lossy soundfiles I can think of today is providing a quick preview for an album to purchase online, to have a snack of it.
 But please don’t buy the mutilated stuff.
 Get lossless music instead, and make your own mp3s from these files in case you want them as an option.
 As a label, please don’t sell lossy music, at least not as the sole option.
 Your artists and their audience deserve better.
 Data storage space and bandwidth shouldn’t be that much of a problem for your clients or yourself.
 In case you won’t hear a difference, others probably will.
 Files don’t need shelves, boxes or warehouses to be stored in, and if you think downloads are boring and lack sexiness, stop using a thumbnail of the CD cover as the sole additional content for your digital release.
 Invent what a digital release can be, what you wish it was.
 In the event that you reissue highlights from your back catalog as remastered downloads, scrap the CD standard altogether for the digital version and make the music available in the new master’s original resolution.
 Don’t add a free mp3 download to your vinyl release; add a lossless version of the master instead.
 Your product will represent the best of both worlds.

 When done properly, digital files offer just as much fidelity and joy as an analog medium.
 As a long-time collector of records, I actually have to admit now that the fidelity of full-resolution files will often surpass my favorite medium.
 CD rarely did that trick for me.